Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 Signposted cycling routes in Provence

-For those that don’t like following a Garmin, there is a range of excellent signposted routes:
+For those that don’t like following a Garmin, there are a range of excellent signposted routes:

 Family rides around the Luberon, Provence